2021–22 Championnat National 3

 The 2021–22 Championnat National 3 was the fifth season of the fifth tier in the French football league system in its current format.
-The competition is normally contested by 168 clubs split geographically across 12 groups of 14 teams, but this season had 169 clubs due to the administrative relegation of Gazélec Ajaccio.
+The competition was normally contested by 168 clubs split geographically across 12 groups of 14 teams, but this season had 169 clubs due to the administrative relegation of Gazélec Ajaccio.
 The teams included amateur clubs (although a few were semi-professional) and the reserve teams of professional clubs.

 Teams

 On 15 July 2021, the FFF ratified the constitution of the competition, and published the groups.

 Due to the non-completion of the 2020–21 season, the FFF declared that there would be no regular promotion or relegation from the division, and that any vacancies to be filled would be done on the basis of finishing positions in the 2019–20 season.

 Changes from 2020–21 season were as follows, affecting groups C, D, H and K: